Clippety Clobbered: Plot

 Back at his chemistry lab, Wile E. adds a chemical to a beaker filled with blue liquid, creating a bounceable substance.
 After a successful test, Wile E. covers himself entirely with the blue liquid, forming a bounceable rubber suit.
 Road Runner comes down the road and passes Wile E. who runs towards an opposite wall and bounces off of it, moving towards his prey.
 However, Road Runner ducks before he can be caught, sending Wile E. bouncing uncontrollably off rocks, cliffsides and down into a canyon.
 He bounces off the ground and high into the air to get back up to the top of the canyon, but part of the rubber suit gets caught on a branch and the whole thing tears off the Coyote.
 Relieved to be rid of the bounce liquid but then remembering that he is still in midair, he plummets to the ground on his face.

 Returning to the chemistry set, Wile E. reads about "Hand Jets" from a book called Space Science.
 Wile E. creates his own hand jet by mixing an orange chemical and pouring it into a spray can like container.
 A quick test is successful, so off he goes after Road Runner with the hand jet.
 After crashing into an "Acme Garment Co." truck and exiting out its back, he sees the Road Runner head into a train tunnel and follows him in.
 Suddenly, he sees what appears to be a train headlight coming towards him; Wile E. turns around to escape but sees that it's the Road Runner wearing a coal miner's hat.
 Wile E. turns around and resumes his chase with the Road Runner who also turns back the other way.
 They enter the tunnel again and Wile E. sees another approaching headlight.
 Thinking it's the Road Runner trying to trick him again, Wile E. continues full speed ahead... and smashes into a real train!
 Plastered to the front of the train, the dismayed Coyote looks towards the camera and the shot zooms into his eyes.
 Inside, the Road Runner speeds toward the audience, and waves goodbye before speeding off into the distance.

-Production

-The train tunnel gag is recycled from earlier Bugs Bunny cartoons, Hare-Less Wolf (1958) and Bill of Hare (1962).